SwatDoge/SOTT-KE-Key-Display/README.md

 # SOTT-KE-Key-Display
 Swat's over the top krunker editor key display, allows you to display input keys in the editor. mostly useful for tutorials and what not.
+Made originally for Solar13

 ![Example video](https://youtu.be/PxemlR7tDOI)